Tokyo is the coffee capital of Asia. Period. Here are some of the best cafes in Tokyo (in my opinion) – [updated for 2019 with new cafes].

 Roasted Coffee Lab

 This is the best coffee place to meet someone for a quiet chat.
 I go here all the time to meet clients, friends and just to sit and work.
 Their coffee is fantastic and they have these really cool “Steampunk” machines that do a special kind of robotic french press drink that is just sublime.
-Their beans are exceptional and the staff are always really nice, and don’t mind if you sit there for hours and hours.
+Their beans are exceptional and the staff are always really nice, and don’t mind if you sit there for hours and hours (as I frequently do).

 Such a cool place tucked away in the infinite side streets of Ikebukuro.
 Is there anything you won’t find if you just go wondering around those side roads?